Create User

 Possible status codes for each subject:

-- 201: Subject updated
+- 201: Subject created or updated

 - 400: Invalid body payload.
 Information will be at the message field